Trump envoy announces launch of ‘phase two’ of plan to end Gaza war

 “The durability of the ceasefire itself remains a key variable.
 Any deterioration could delay or even ruin these plans,” Abu Azzoum said.

-The Israeli government also did not immediately comment on Witkoff’s announcement.
+Israel also did not immediately comment on Witkoff’s announcement about the second phase of Trump’s plan.

+The 20-point proposal, initially put forward in September, also includes the establishment of a “Board of Peace” chaired by Trump and the deployment of an “international stabilisation force” to oversee security in Gaza.

+Last week, Israeli Prime Minister Benjamin Netanyahu said former United Nations Middle East envoy Nickolay Mladenov would lead the board, which will be tasked with overseeing the Palestinian technocratic government governing Gaza.